 Pennsylvania Casinos Claim Slot Machine Tax Unconstitutional amid Skill Games Dispute

-In a new skill games-linked legal challenge, the owners of 12 out of 17 casinos in Pennsylvania have initiated a lawsuit against the state, arguing that the current tax regime on slot machine revenues is unconstitutional.
+In a new skill games-linked legal challenge, the owners of 12 out of 17 Pennsylvania casinos have initiated a lawsuit against the state, arguing that the current tax regime on slot machine revenues is unconstitutional.
 The result could be a halt to tax payments on revenue if the dispute isn't settled quickly and favorably for the casino operators.

 The Rivers Casino in Philadelphia, Pennsylvania.
 (Source: Rivers Casino)